November 26

 Four Lessons Learned From Traveling With Social Media Stars

-Lau detailed four surprising truths she learned while traveling withs social media stars, some who have amassed more than nine million followers on Instagram.
+Lau detailed four surprising truths she learned while traveling withs social media stars, including some who have amassed more than nine million followers on Instagram.
 Her first takeaway?

 You Probably Won't Get Anywhere On Time